Your ward councillors are:

 Your ward councillors set priorities and work to address them with input from partners and residents.
 They host ward committee meetings and events, and lead a team of officers/partners working in the area.

-You can attend events and committee meetings in your ward to find out local information and how local priorities are being addressed.
-View minutes and agendas from Dringhouses and Woodthorpe Ward Committee meetings.
+You can attend events and committee meetings in your ward to find out about how local priorities are being addressed.
+View minutes and agendas from Dringhouses and Woodthorpe ward committee meetings.

 Ward profile, priorities and funding

-Based on feedback from residents, taking into consideration statistical information and local intelligence available from local partners ward councillors have set the following priorities for year 2016/17 and 2017/18:
+Based on feedback from residents, ward councillors have set the following priorities for 2017 to 2018:

 - improving the local environment